dprojects/getDimensions/Docs/README.md

 # Transformations

 For the macro purposes the transformation of a furniture part will be considered as any FreeCAD operation that creates a new object and simplifies the process of furniture design.
 To use the macro You should use the transformation only for furniture parts, `Cube` and `Pad`.

 Do not use any transformation at `Sketch`, even if the FreeCAD allows for that.
-It might be good for FreeCAD purposes and the FreeCAD point of view but is not supported by the macro.
+It might be good for FreeCAD purposes and the FreeCAD point of view but it is not supported by the macro.
 The main reason for that is that `Sketch` object do not recognize what shape You drew and do not keep such information.
-If You draw something different than rectangle or square the macro will not be able to recognize the the shape and get correct dimensions for the final `Pad` object.
+If You draw something different than rectangle or square the macro will not be able to recognize the shape and get correct dimensions for the final `Pad` object.

 **Note:** FreeCAD allows for many objects transformations but some are not supported e.g.: `Single Mirror` or `MultiTransform Mirror` of `Cube` furniture part.
 However, this macro support each transformation of any furniture part.